On the homotopy theory of stratified spaces

-We make use of the following obvious fact.
+We make use of the following immediate consequence of the definitions.

-\begin{lem} Let $ C $ be a quasicategory whose equivalences are precisely the degenerate edges (e.g., a poset).
-Then a morphism of simplicial sets $ f \colon \fromto{X}{C} $ is an isofibration if and only if $ f $ is an inner fibration. \end{lem}
+\begin{lemma} Let $ C $ be a quasicategory whose equivalences are precisely the degenerate edges (e.g., a poset).
+Then a morphism of simplicial sets $ f \colon \fromto{X}{C} $ is an isofibration if and only if $ f $ is an inner fibration. \end{lemma}

-\begin{prp} Let $ P $ be a poset.
-An object $ X $ of $ \sSetP $ is fibrant in the Joyal--Kan model structure if and only if the structure morphism $ \fromto{X}{P} $ is an inner fibration and for every $ p \in P $ the stratum $ X_p $ is a Kan complex. \end{prp}
+\begin{proposition} Let $ P $ be a poset.
+An object $ X $ of $ \sSetP $ is fibrant in the Joyal--Kan model structure if and only if the structure morphism $ \fromto{X}{P} $ is an inner fibration and for every $ p \in P $ the stratum $ X_p $ is a Kan complex. \end{proposition}

-\begin{proof} Since the Joyal--Kan model structure on $ \sSetP $ is the left Bousfield localization of the Joyal model structure on $ \sSetP $ with respect to $ E_P $, the fibrant objects in the Joyal--Kan model structure on $ \sSetP $ are the fibrant objects in the Joyal model structure on $ \sSetP $ that are also $ E_P $-local.
+\begin{proof} Since the Joyal--Kan model structure on $ \sSetP $ is the left Bousfield localization of the Joyal model structure on $ \sSetP $ with respect to $ \EP $, the fibrant objects in the Joyal--Kan model structure on $ \sSetP $ are the fibrant objects in the Joyal model structure on $ \sSetP $ that are also $ \EP $-local.
 An object $ X \in \sSetP $ is fibrant in the Joyal model structure if and only if the structure morphism $ \fromto{X}{P} $ is an isofibration, or, equivalently the structure morphism $ \fromto{X}{P} $ is an inner fibration (\Cref{lem:isofibtoposet}).

-Now we analyze the $ E_P $-locality condition.
-A Joyal-fibrant object $ X \in \sSetP $ is $ E_P $-local if and only if for every $ 1 $-simplex \smash{$ \sigma \colon \fromto{\Delta^1}{P} $} such that $ \sigma(0) = \sigma(1) $, evaluation morphisms
+Now we analyze the $ \EP $-locality condition.
+A Joyal-fibrant object $ X \in \sSetP $ is $ \EP $-local if and only if for every $ 1 $-simplex \smash{$ \sigma \colon \fromto{\Delta^1}{P} $} such that $ \sigma(0) = \sigma(1) $, evaluation morphisms

 for $ i = 0,1 $ are isomorphisms in the homotopy category of $ \sSetJoyal $.
 Let $ p \in P $ be such that $ \sigma(0) = \sigma(1) = p $.
 Then

 and

 for $ i=0,1 $.
 Under these identifications, the evaluation morphisms